mehediH-shakil/face-similarity-web-project/README.md

 # Face Similarity Web Project

 This web project utilizes HTML, CSS, Django, and machine learning to provide a face similarity verification system.
-The system employs the `face_recognition` library for face recognition and verification, along with a trained model.h5 file to perform similarity checks.
+The system employs the `face_recognition` library for face recognition and verification, along with a trained model file to perform similarity checks.

 ## Technologies Used